hazelcast/hazelcast/docs/design/sql/08-expressions.md

 In Calcite, the validation logic is encapsulated and orchestrated by implementations of `SqlValidator`.
-Specifically, `SqlValidatorImpl` extended by `HazelcastSqlValidator` is used to customize the validation logic to align it with our requirements.
+Specifically, `SqlValidatorImpl` extended by `HazelcastSqlValidator` is used to customize the validation logic to align it with our requirements: the narrowest integer type is assigned to integer literals and to `CAST` operators involving integer types.

 As a first step of the validation process, `SqlValidatorImpl` may apply some transformations to the passed AST which should not affect the